dora-team/dora.dev/hugo/content/capabilities/visual-management/index.md

 ---
 title: "Visual management"
-titleForHTMLHead: "Capabilities: Visual Management"
+titleForHTMLHead: "Capabilities: Visual Management" # TODO: can we DRY this out?
-updated: 2026-01-12
+date: 2023-03-25T16:35:37Z
 category: fast flow
 draft: false
 headline: "Learn about the principles of visual management to promote information sharing, get a common understanding of where the team is, and how to improve."